The Gollywhopper Games

 The Gollywhopper Games is a children's novel for readers aged 10 to 14.
 It was written by Jody Feldman and illustrated by Victoria Jamieson.
 It has been praised for its interactive games and puzzles.
 This is Feldman's first novel.
 It was published in March 2008 by Greenwillow Books, an imprint of HarperCollins Publishers.

 Overview

-Gil Goodson is one of many contestants in the Golly Toy & Game Company's ultimate competition.
-If he wins, his dad promised the family can move out of Orchard Heights—away from all the gossip, the false friends, and bad press that have plagued the Goodsons ever since "The Incident".
-His friends have ditched him, but if he wins, he can start over.
+Gil Goodson is one of many contestants in the Golly Toy & Game Company's ultimate competition, the Gollywhopper Games.
+If he wins, his dad promises the family can move out of Orchard Heights—away from all the gossip, and the false friends, and start a new life away from the bad press that has plagued the Goodsons ever since "The Incident".
+His friends have ditched him, but, he can start over if he wins.
 Is he ready to begin the wildest most memorable ride of his life?